-In this paper, we will call \emph{translation surface with poles} a translation surface that comes from a meromorphic differential on a puncture Riemann surface, where poles corresponds to the punctured points.
+In this paper, we will call \emph{translation surface with poles} a translation surface that comes from a meromorphic differential on a punctured Riemann surface, where poles correspond to the punctured points.
 We describe in Section~\ref{sec:flat:merom} the local models for neighborhoods of poles.
-Similarly to the Abelian case, we denote by $\mathcal{H}(n_1,\dots ,n_r,-p_1,\dots ,-p_s)$ the moduli space of translation surfaces with poles that corresponds to meromorphic differentials with zeroes of degree $n_1,\dots ,n_s$ and poles of degree $p_1,\dots ,p_s$.
-It will be called \emph{strata of the moduli space of meromorphic differentials}.
+Similarly to the Abelian case, we denote by $\mathcal{H}(n_1,\dots ,n_r,-p_1,\dots ,-p_s)$ the moduli space of translation surfaces with poles that corresponds to meromorphic differentials with zeroes of degree $n_1,\dots ,n_r$ and poles of degree $p_1,\dots ,p_s$.
+It will be called \emph{stratum of the moduli space of meromorphic differentials}.
 We will always assume that $s>0$.
 A strata is nonempty as soon as $\sum_{i} n_i-\sum_j p_j=2g-2$, for some nonnegative integer $g$ and $\sum_{j}p_j>1$.

 For a genus one translation surface $S$ with poles, we describe the connected components by using a geometric invariant easily computable in terms of the flat metric, that we call the \emph{rotation number of a surface}.
 As we will see in Section~\ref{genus1}, in the stratum $\mathcal{H}(n_1,\dots ,n_r,-p_1,\dots ,-p_s)$, the rotation number is a positive integer that divides all the $n_i,p_j$.